 Un‐malted barley will contribute to foam (head) retention in the finished beer.
 However, it also contributes to chill haze.
-It is used in Guinness Stout but its clarity problems make it inappropriate for light beers.
-Flaked barley is pregelatinized as part of the process and can be crushed with the malts and go directly into the mash tun.
+Used in Guinness Stout but its clarity problems make it inappropriate for light beers.
+Flaked barley should be gelatinized at low mash temperature to ensure complete conversion during the mashing process.
 Barley has a significant amount of vegetable gum and can inhibit runoff during lautering and sparging.

 Fermentables that are derived from corn starch will theoretically provide a neutral flavor to the beer.
 Its use will lighten the body and flavor of the finished beer.
 Regular corn starch is the easiest form of corn to use (usually the most expensive).
 It is easily converted in the mash without precooking.
 Flaked corn (not the breakfast cereals that have other ingredients added) can also be easily utilized in the mash.
 If corn grits are used, they must be boiled in water for 30 minutes.
 After gelatinization, the starches may be added to the mash.